bakirovdev/protokit-package/README.md

 ```bash
   php artisan protokit:make-http-component {name}  {--models=}
 ```
-  -name: Required.
+  - name: Required.
 This must be name of your http-component.
   - --{models}.
 Optional . exp: User,UserProfile,UserComment (it depends code logic) (If you will not have models)